Find a Qualified Attorney Near You

 A lawyer is an advocate.
 They should fight on your behalf, using reasonable, ethical, and cost-effective means.
 You should have an open line of communication with your attorney.
 A lawyer with experience in the type of law involved in your case has the potential to make a big difference in the outcome.

-Attorneys can be found in all types of firms located in big cities and small towns.
-With a great attorney being defined in so many ways, what qualities should you look for to find the best lawyer for you?
-Everyone you know probably has an opinion on an attorney they know, or maybe you've seen an advertisement on TV or social media.
-Here are a few things to consider when you are looking for legal help.
+What qualities should you look for to find the best lawyer for you?
+Everyone you know probably has an opinion on an attorney they know, or maybe you’ve seen an advertisement on TV or social media.
+Yet, no lawyer can guarantee total success if you’re dealing with something like a lawsuit.

 Comfortable Relationship

-The first and perhaps most important quality is that you should feel comfortable in your lawyer's presence.
-A comfortable and open relationship will allow you to be open, honest, and complete when it comes to sharing information relevant to your legal issue.
-After all, a lawyer can't fully assist you without knowing all of the pertinent information about the legal problem at issue.
+The first and perhaps most important quality is that you should feel comfortable in your lawyer’s presence.
+A comfortable relationship will allow you to be open, honest, and complete when it comes to sharing information relevant to your legal issue.
+After all, a lawyer can’t fully assist you without knowing all of the pertinent information about the legal problem at issue.

-Lawyer's Fees
+Transparent Lawyer’s Fees

 Another important characteristic of a good attorney is a clear, honest, and appropriate fee structure.
 At your first meeting with a lawyer, you should discuss what type of fee agreement will be required.

 Will the case be handled with a retainer and hourly fee based on the number of hours the attorney spends on your legal matter?
-This is typical with family law cases.

-Will the case be handled with a contingency fee, which is typical for personal injury cases, or will the case be handled as a flat fee, which is typical for a traffic ticket case?
-No matter how the legal fees will be handled, there should be a written agreement so everyone is clear on what to expect.
+This type of arrangement is typical in family law cases.
+Will the case be handled with a contingency fee, which is typical for personal injury cases?
+Or will the case be handled as a flat fee, which is typical for a traffic ticket case?

 Legal Experience